Technology Tales

 The remedy was to set the CSS Display property for the affected XHTML tag to a value of "inline-block".
 Within a DIV, TABLE, TR, TD, P and A tag hierarchy, finding the right tag where the CSS property in question has the desired effect took some doing.
 As it happened, it was the tag set, that for the hyperlink, at the bottom of the stack that needed the fix.

-Of course, it’s all very fine fixing something for one browser but it’s worthless if it breaks the presentation in other browsers.
+Of course, it's all very fine fixing something for one browser, but it's worthless if it breaks the presentation in other browsers.
 In that vein, I did some testing in Opera, Firefox, Seamonkey and Safari to check if all was well and it was.
-There may be older browsers, like versions of IE prior to 6, where things don’t appear as intended but I get the impression from my visitor statistics that the newer variants hold sway anyway.
-All in all, it was a useful lesson learnt and that’s never a bad thing.
+There may be older browsers, like versions of IE before 6, where things don't appear as intended, yet I get the impression from my visitor statistics that the newer variants hold sway anyway.
+All in all, it was a useful lesson learnt, and that's never a bad thing.

 CSS Control of Text Wrapping